 You can book your tickets here.

-Medium sized dogs are allowed in the standard fare payers part of the Jacobite train.
-There is no additional charge for dogs but they must stay on their lead throughout the journey and are not allowed on the seating.
+Medium-sized dogs are allowed in the standard fare-payers part of the Jacobite train.
+There is no additional charge for dogs, but they must stay on their lead throughout the journey and are not allowed on the seating.

-Be prepared for a once in a lifetime experience and breathtaking scenery that will stay with you forever!
+Be prepared for a once-in-a-lifetime experience and breathtaking scenery that will stay with you forever!

 More articles like this